slamora/brackets-wiki/Extension-Manager-Workflows.md

 > don't have).
 On the Mac, you could also argue for the application menu, but that
 > doesn't exist on Windows.

+> (re) The Extension Manager dialog doesn't need to be *modal*, correct?
+Is that just for simplicity of initial implementation?

 At the top of the Extension Manager are two tabs, "Find" and "Manage", with the "Find" tab preselected, and a button to the right labelled "Create".
 Within the Find tab is a search field, and below the field is a list of popular extensions,